UConn Players to Watch Against Iona - First Round

 UConn Players to Watch

-Alex Karaban is putting up 9.7 points, 1.8 assists and 4.3 rebounds per game.
+Alex Karaban puts up 9.7 points, 4.3 rebounds and 1.8 assists per game.
+Defensively, he averages 0.5 steals and 0.7 blocked shots.

 UConn Top Performers (Last 10 Games)